Islamic Arts Museum Malaysia

-The Islamic Arts Museum Malaysia is definitely a pleasant way to spend your afternoon, and with over 7,000 artifacts under its roof, it offers a beautiful insight into the world of Islam that is not usually seen by the public.
+Located at the Ground Floor, the Museum Shop has a remarkable selection of Islamic crafts and artefacts from around the world, including stationery, tee shirts, books, puzzles, and even intricate jewellery from the Middle East.
+Overall, The Islamic Arts Museum Malaysia is definitely a pleasant way to spend your afternoon, offering a unique and mesmerising insight into the world of Islam that is not usually seen by the public.

 Islamic Arts Museum